benjaminvatterj/JobMarketTracker/readme.md

 up as very far in the future).
 The system allows you to modify the deadline of each interested posting manually at this stage.

+## Adding sources (Advanced)

+The system allows adding custom sources beyond AEA and EJM.
+Sources are added as dictionaries to the list variables input_option_settings in settings.py.
+Each source is a dictionary that must specify a number of mandatory keys, including a url for the source, the name of the source, and a function to read the data.
+See settings.py for further details and examples.

 ## Help!
 Check the help button in the GUI for further instructions on how to use this app.
 Any issues, submit them through github